-Joined over 7 years ago via an invitation from Oskar L.
+Joined almost 8 years ago via an invitation from Oskar L.

 Hey, sorry I didn't emphasise enough in which way we've used it in the teams.
 Yes, at glance it might look complicated, and to some extent it is.
 That's why I built the framework that I mentioned is available on GitHub, so that you can focus on just playing around with type and proportions, and disregard the maths.

 To expand a bit on the benefits, it really kicks in when you look at a longer product lifecycle.
 Instead of ripping apart old school design documentations with hard pixel values just because you changed that one rule about margins that is apparent everywhere in your design, you simply update proportions.

 Like I wrote in the end of the article, I personally find it more usable to say “Let’s use two base units between paragraphs" than “The distance should be 48px on small, 60px on medium, and 72px on large.
 No wait, sorry, we changed that.
 It's now 36px on small, 54px on medium, and 80 px on large”.
 So far, that has also been the experience of the teams I've tried it with, and clients I've previously helped since they can use the units to build new elements that we didn't know was needed during a time boxed projects, but became apparent in refinement work.
 Sure, you can do that with documentation and living style guides, but RWD has really stirred things up.

 However, just because this works for me doesn't mean I in any way would think it does for everyone else :)

 It's still up to the users to actually activate the content blocking.
 Apple enables it, but the choice is still yours to make.

 I've tried FontExplorer X, and changed the source option for my Font Library-folder that the app uses to organise the files to be located in my Dropbox.
 Worked like a charm.